pyeventsourcing/eventsourcing/docs/topics/domain.rst

         history: List[str] = field(default_factory=list, init=False)

-    # Call the class without a name.
+    # Create a new aggregate.
     agg = MyAggregate()

+    # The aggregate has a list.
     assert agg.history == []